 As construction began, plans for the sideboard as an island were being tossed around.
 We were not sure how it would work, but work it must.

 You’ll never guess what happened next!!!
-While on vacation, another sideboard was found similar to my rescued one.
+While on vacation, another sideboard, similar to my rescued one, was found.

-Sounds like a great plan, and being specific, in my mind, that these two cabinets were the same size, it was loaded into the car.
+That sounds like a great plan.
+In my mind, these two cabinets were the same size.
+So we purchased the new one and loaded it into the car.

 The top cabinet is my original rescued piece, and the bottom is the purchased sideboard.